ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step7.md

 Upon request from the customers, the personal data shall, with the exception of storage, only be processed with the data subject’s consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

+This satisfies "The right to restriction of processing" of the customers.

 ## The right to object
 The right to object gives individuals the right to object to the processing of their personal data at any time.

 Apart from cookies as the consent manager, upon request from the customers, the controller shall no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.

+This satisfies "The right to object" of the customers.

 ## The right not to be subject to a decision based solely on automated processing
 The right not to be subject to a decision based solely on automated processing means the data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.